ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-wiring.md

         from a sample or prototype.
   - type: testimonial
     testimonial:
       quote: We have a great relationship with ASL and have worked with them for many years, simply because they continue to deliver quality products.
 Being a well-established business, we have trusted them from start and appreciate their knowledge staff, who have gone above and beyond to help with technical design.
-      name: "Electrical Engineer – Siemens "
+      name: Electrical Engineer – Siemens
 seo:
   title: Panel Wiring | Panel Build Manufacturer | ASL
   description: Electrical Panel Wiring and Control Panel Build from Assembly